jarmuszz/per/README.md

 sudo make install-bin
 ```

+Per is also available in [Arch User Repository](https://aur.archlinux.org/packages/per/).
+It will always be up to date with the latest release.

-Building was tested and works on: Artix, OpenBSD, NixOS and macOS.
+Building was tested and works on: Artix, Arch, OpenBSD, NixOS and macOS.

 Thanks for Legend and grylem for testing per on NixOS and macOS respectively.